 Same time next year

 Farrell then surfaced in the Christmas shopping rush in Boston, Massachusetts, setting his sights on Beantown’s jewelry stores.
-He used a different alias but the same modus operandi as he did in NYC.
+He used a different alias but the same modus operandi as NYC.
 Farrell would enter a store posing as a successful businessman — usually a mining engineer — and select an expensive piece of jewelry.
 It was reported that he was approximately 45 years old, 6’1” tall, weighing no more than 200 pounds, with dark salt and pepper hair, and grey eyes.
 He was immaculately styled, impeccably dressed, and well-spoken, sporting a distinctive Canadian or a delightful “Piccadilly” British accent.
 He would “saunter forth” so confidently and jovially that he was nearly irresistible.
 He would offer to pay for the jewelry with traveler’s checks and ask for the change in cash.
-If the clerk hesitated, Farrell would show them a letter of identification from the Canadian Bank of Commerce stating that Farrell had, indeed purchased the checks in question.
+If the clerk hesitated, Farrell would show them a letter of identification from the Canadian Bank of Commerce stating that Farrell had indeed purchased the checks in question.

 The letter looked genuine — issued to Farrell when he purchased the original traveler’s checks but altered to Farrell’s current alias — and clerks honored the traveler’s checks, handing over both merchandise and change.
 Not surprisingly, Farrell also presented scores of checks drawn from other banks, including the eight in Philadelphia.